barryclark/jekyll-now/_posts/2016-5-12-The-day-of-first-hacking.md

 ---
 layout: post
-title: The day of first hacking
+title: The day of the first hacking
 ---

 Today I woke up and smelt that today is the day of the first hacking experience.